aleen42/css/codrops/pseudoClass/content/content.md

 #### Note

-- The content property must be included in the set of rules for the `::before` and `::after` pseudo-elements, otherwise they won’t be generated and inserted.
+- The content property must be included in the set of rules for the `::before` and `::after` pseudo-elements, otherwise they won't be generated and inserted.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>